ncatlab/nlab-content/pages/4/8/3/2/2384/content.md

 ## Idea

 This page is used as a hub to gather references about [[category theory|category-theoretic]] work directly related to Biology.
 Biology can be seen as an umbrella term for a spectrum of scientific domains all interested in studying life, at various scales.
 A range of [[category theory|category-theoretic]] formalisms have been proposed to model these scales from DNA mechanisms to complex systems through protein dynamics.
-This page gathers works that explicit express their results in the language of biology by using category theory concepts.
+This page gathers works expressing their results in the language of biology by using category theory concepts.
 More works with potential applications to topics somewhat related to biological questions are referred at the end of the page.

 ## Categories